 - They lie to play the victim and get sympathetic attention from those around them.

-- They lie so they don’t suffer any consequences to their own actions.
+- They lie so they don’t suffer any consequences for their own actions.

-- They lie to escape all accountability, the because they can not reflect they believe their own lies.
+- They lie to escape all responsibility because they can not reflect they believe their own lies.

 - They lie, because their lies become their truths, as they don’t see fault within themselves in order to change themselves, blaming all others, and they believe others are at fault, and others should change not them.

 1. They will lie by saying.
 “That never happened.”
 (When it did.)
-To get you to question reality, or.
-“I told you last week, you must be losing your mind.”
+Gaslighting to get you to question reality, or.
+“I told you last week.
+You must be losing your mind.”
 They didn’t tell you anything last week, and it’s all to gaslight you, so you question your own reality, causing cognitive dissonance within your mind.

 2. They will lie to influence others.
 “I’m really looking forward to coming home to see you.”
-They’re not they just want you to believe they are, to idolise you, make you feel special and loved “I own the ex’s house and have to pay all mortgage and bills as they’re too lazy to work and I have to support the children.”
-They do not they just want you to believe they are a good person, they want you to feel sorry for them, not realising they are financially abusing you, as to you they are doing the right thing by the ex, in reality, they are often paying the ex.
-You nothing, they just enjoy living rent-free in your mind and your home. ”I would never cheat, my ex cheated on me, and I know how horrible it is.”
+They’re not.
+They just want you to believe they are, to idolise you, make you feel special and loved.
+“I own the ex’s house and have to pay all mortgage and bills as they’re too lazy to work, and I have to support the children.”
+They do not they just want you to believe they are a genuine person.
+They want you to feel sorry for them, not realising they are financially abusing you, as to you they are doing the right thing by the ex, in reality, they are often paying the ex and you nothing.
+They just enjoy living rent-free in your mind and your home. ”I would never cheat, my ex cheated on me, and I know how horrible it is.”
 Influencing you to trust them, when in reality they are telling you everything they are about to do to you.

 4. They will lie to play victim to gain sympathy.
-“My ex treated me horribly, we are no longer together, but I’m struggling to leave because of the children.” or ”my ex is jealous and will not let me see the children.” this could be true.
-They will pull out the parental alienation card to gain sympathy from you, yet they’ll not tell you how they, let the children down, messed with the children minds and the other parent woke up and at all costs protected to children.
-Parents will say things like. ”my child has no respect for me.” so people feel sorry for them, in reality, the child realised they were raised by a narcissist and broke free.
+“My ex treated me horribly, we are no longer together, but I’m struggling to leave because of the children.” or ”my ex is jealous and will not let me see the children.”
+As this could be true, it causes reasonable doubt within your mind, narcissists will pull out the parental alienation card to gain sympathy from you, yet they’ll not tell you how they let the children down, messed with the children minds, and the other parent woke up and, at all costs, protected to children.
+Parents will say things like. ”my child has no respect for me.” so people feel sorry for them.
+In reality, the child realised they were raised by a narcissist and broke free.